-Valve regulated lead acid (VRLA) batteries like the ODYSSEY[®] battery depend on the internal recombination of the gases for proper operation.
+Valve Regulated Lead Acid (VRLA) batteries like the ODYSSEY® battery depend on the internal recombination of the gases for proper operation.
 This is also why these batteries do not require periodic addition of water.

 The high recombination efficiency of ODYSSEY batteries make them safe for installation in human environments.
 It is not uncommon to see these batteries in aircraft, hospital operating rooms and computer rooms.
-The only requirement is that these batteries must not be installed in a sealed or gastight enclosure.
+The only requirement is that these batteries must not be installed in a sealed or gastight enclosure; however, local regulations with respect to ventilation requirements must be followed.